Siphonia:

 Now you get the basic dynamics--at least as I understand them.
 To the right is a first-draft map of the polar basins.
 It doesn't entirely agree with the North Atlantic map; probably this one's closer to final.

 The deep polar basins are another world.
 Their climate is contradictory: glaciation on the surrounding uplands is more extensive--two or three Greenlands, at least!--but the old seabasins are lower; their air is denser and warmer than our Arctic.
 The result depends on HOW much lower the arctic seas are.
-During the Big Slurp, much of the the polar sea drained out past Greenland into the lowering Atlantic, but that only lowered the polar sea a kilometer or so.
-However, polar climate is dry, so my best guess is that evaporation will slowly shrink the Arctic sea until it splits into a complex of seas and freshwater lakes much deeper in their basins.
+During the Big Slurp, much of the our Arctic Sea drained out past Greenland into the lowering Atlantic, but that only lowered the polar sea level a kilometer or so.
+However, polar climate is dry, so my best guess is that evaporation will slowly shrink this cut-off Arctic Sea until it splits into a complex of small seas much deeper in their basins.

 The Makarov Basin, also snuggled up against the North Pole, and more isolated behind the rugged Lomonosov Range, is probably deeper.
-The rivers feeding this basin are much smaller, proportionate to its size, than the seas around the Nansen Isthmus, fed by the huge Lena and Ob' Rivers.
-So the Makarov Sea may lie as much as three km below our Arctic.
+The rivers feeding this basin are much smaller, proportionate to its size, than the Fram or Nansen Seas, fed by the huge Lena and Ob' Rivers.
+So the Makarov Sea may lie more than three km below our Arctic.
 The dense air at this depth will keep the Makarov shores warmer on average than the Fram and Nansen basins, but more continental, with harsher winters--Siberian.
 Trees?
 I'm not sure.
 But I think so--right at the pole!

-The last basin, and the largest, is shallower again, about 2.5 km deep; the mighty Mackenzie and Passage Rivers (the river draining the old Northwest Passage and much of former Nunavut) feed the Beaufort Sea and keep it from shrinking further.
+The last basin, and the largest, is shallower again, 2.5 to 3 km deep; the mighty Mackenzie and the Passage River (draining the old Northwest Passage and much of former Nunavut) feed the Beaufort Sea and keep it from shrinking further.
 The land is like northern Alaska, with large trees only in sheltered spots along the southern coast (top of map; remember you've passed the pole now).
 Sweeping arctic meadows, braided silty rivers and craggy mountains--not heavily glaciated, for this basin too has strong temperature swings that tend to melt snowpacks by late summer, though only briefly.
 The rugged Northwind and Chukchi Valleys are spectacular, but time your trip carefully to avoid the bugs.

 You crossed the pole--eating berries all the way.